Student semester parking permits must be obtained by registering online. Follow the links and instructions to complete the registration process.

 Obedience to Regulations

 Parking and traffic regulations are in effect at all times.
 However, during registration periods at the beginning of semesters, unregistered vehicles are allowed in student parking lots.
 This registration period is normally the first five days of classes.

 It is the responsibility of all students to know the parking and traffic regulations.
 Students must park in the student parking areas at all times.

 All vehicles must be parked between two lines designating a legal parking space, and not to extend into adjoining spaces or the roadway.
 Parking is prohibited in any area that is not specifically designated by markings or signs as a student parking space, or where access is limited by sign, barricade, or gate.

 Any vehicle not parked in a designated legal space is subject to ticketing, immobilization, or towing.

-Speed on all campus roads is limited to 15 miles per hour unless conditions dictate a slower speed.
-All Pennsylvania traffic laws apply to campus as well.
+Speed on all campus roads is limited to 15 miles per hour, unless conditions dictate a slower speed.
+All Pennsylvania traffic laws apply to campus.

-If a vehicle is disabled, the permit holder must notify the Parking Office immediately with their name, the vehicle’s license plate number, and the vehicle’s location.
-A grace period of up to twelve (12) hours may be allowed.
+If a vehicle is disabled, the permit holder must notify the University Parking Office IMMEDIATELY with their name, the vehicle’s license plate number, and the vehicle’s location.
+A grace period of up to twelve hours may be allowed.
 No extensions will be made.
-This grace period does not automatically exempt your vehicle from being ticketed; however, it may be used as a basis for appeal.
+This grace period does not automatically exempt your vehicle from being ticketed.
+However, it may be used as a basis for appeal.
 Notes left on a vehicle stating that the vehicle is mechanically disabled are given no consideration by enforcement personnel.
-Vehicles not properly reported to the Parking Office may be ticketed and/or towed at the owner’s expense.
+Vehicles not properly reported to University Parking Office may be ticketed and/or towed at the owner’s expense.